bbauska/W3Cx-5of5/README.md

 has been declared in your source code.
 This is not the case with ES6 classes!

-**You first need to declare your class and then access it, otherwise code like the following will throw a ReferenceError**:
+<b>You first need to declare your class and then access it, otherwise
+code like the following will throw a ReferenceError</b>:

 Incorrect version =&gt; you try to create an instance of a class before it has been declared: